 A.B. in political science and romance languages (French), Boston College; J.D., Boston College Law School; LL.M., Georgetown University Law Center.

-I served in the attorney honors program at the Federal Communications Commission immediately after graduating from law school, and after a little over two years went on to private communications law practice at Mintz Levin and Skadden Arps.
+I served in the attorney honors program at the Federal Communications Commission immediately after graduating from law school, and after about a year and a half went on to private communications law practice at Mintz Levin and Skadden Arps.
 I did significant pro bono legislative and corporate counsel work for the Human Rights Campaign (the nation’s largest LGBT civil rights organization) while I was at the firms, and in 1997 joined HRC as its first general counsel and legal director.
-While at HRC, I taught sexuality law at Georgetown University Law Center as an adjunct professor and in 2001 served as a Wasserstein Fellow at Harvard Law School.
+While at HRC, I co-taught a Sexual Orientation and the Law Seminar at Georgetown University Law Center as an adjunct professor and in 2001 served as a Wasserstein Fellow at Harvard Law School.
 In 2002, I entered legal academe full-time by joining the faculty at Pace Law School, where I taught administrative, media, sexuality and criminal law.

 · What courses do you teach?

 Contracts, public law (a new first-year elective introducing students to legislation and basic administrative law), administrative law and media law.
 I may teach sexuality law again in the next few years.
 I also serve as the director of our S.J.D.
 Program.